Appdynamics/slack-alerting-extension/README.md

        password:
       ```

-5. Please refer to the following docs to create Custom Actions
+5. Please refer to the following doc to create Custom Actions
      * [Creating custom action](https://docs.appdynamics.com/display/PRO42/Custom+Actions)
    Now you are ready to use this extension as a custom action.
 In the AppDynamics UI, go to Alert & Respond -> Actions.
 Click Create Action.
 Select Custom Action and click OK.
 In the drop-down menu you can find the action called 'slack-alert'.

    A policy has to be associated with this action for it to be triggered.
+Refer the docs below
      * [Configure Policy Actions](https://docs.appdynamics.com/display/PRO42/Configure+Policies)
      * [Build an Custom Action](https://docs.appdynamics.com/display/PRO42/Build+a+Custom+Action)